doscsy12/GA_projects/capstone/README.md

 <br>
 <br> To minimise overfitting, kernel_regularization, batch normalisation and dropout were tuned.
 Accuracy scores were found to fluctuate heavily over 50%, which implies that the model is not better than flipping a coin.
 So to ensure that the model is learning, and increasing its ability to generalise, smaller batch sizes of 8, 16, 32, and 64 were tested.
 Too small a batch size, and the model loses its ability to generalise, since there is too much noise, and learning is volatile.
 Too large a batch size, and the model also loses its ability to generalise, and the learning is slower.
 However, there is a higher chance that convergence to a global optima might occur.
 Batch size of 32 was chosen in the end.
 In addition, sgd's learning rate was decreased to 1e-5.
 Importantly, lowering the learning rate and decreasing the batch size actually allows the model to train better.
 Nevertheless, mean accuracy was at 0.575 for all three planes; Mean precision was 0.57.

 #### Model based on LeNet
 <img src="https://github.com/doscsy12/knee_mri_proj/blob/main/images/ownmodel.png" width="300">
-<br> This model is a simple stack of two convolution layers with a ReLU activation and followed by max-pooling layers.
+This model is a simple stack of two convolution layers with a ReLU activation and followed by max-pooling layers.
 This is very similar to the architectures that Yann LeCun built in the 1990s for image classification (with the exception of ReLU)

 ([LeCun et al., 1998](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf)).
 In addition, three fully-connected layers were added, which ends with a single unit and a sigmoid activation, for a binary classification.
 I made LeNet even smaller by reducing the number of neurons in the connected layers.
 <br>